forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Euromaidanpress https://euromaidanpress.com/category/ukraine/
   > "We collect, rely on, and promote non-partisan, non-religious, unbiased information in our fight against the Russian disinformation campaign." [<https://euromaidanpress.com/about/>]

+  > The Euromaidan and the surrounding events are currently *not* discussed on this page. // A discussion is complicated and delicate.

 ### Resources Russia